nadishagautam/HeartBeats/README.md

 ### 1. Set up a Virtual Environment

-To create and activate a virtual environment, follow these steps:
+To create and activate a virtual environment, run the following commands in the main directory:

 #### **For Windows:**
 ```bash